How Greed Destroys Traders in the Option Market

 - Ignores stop losses

-- Takes random trades emotionally
+- Takes random emotional trades

 - Overtrades throughout the day